cweems/KSLAM/Instructions.md

 1. An API has an endpoint which is the main URL that we call to receive data.
 2. APIs take "parameters" which allow us to filter data.
 3. Sometimes APIs take a "Key" – this allows the API administrators to regulate use of the API.
+4. Most APIs return JSON, a data format that works well for data transfers.
+We can convert JSON into Comma Separated Values (CSV) at websites like this one: http://www.danmandle.com/blog/json-to-csv-conversion-utility/
+5. Using these principals, Charlie will demonstrate how to access the USAID Development Credit Authority Loan Database via API.
+Don't worry about following along yourself, but do pull up the code that Charlie is using here: https://github.com/cweems/KSLAM/blob/master/Code/apicaller.py.
+You can run this on your computer later if you would like to experiment, but unfortunately Python takes a little effort to setup on some computers so we'll just observe for now.